jmetzger/training-microservices-docker-kubernetes/_README.md

 ```
 cd ms-flights
 make stop
-## Change all entries that appear here
+## Change all entries that appear here to ms-flights
 grep -r ms-nodebootstrap-example .
 ```